didier-durand/qstensils/doc/q_list_documents.md

 ### Rationale

 q_list_documents is a tool to list the documents loaded into the Q index.
-This list can be used to confirm its content, confirm its completeness (via document status), establish its freshness (via dates of last updates), etc.
+This list can be used to confirm its content, validate its completeness (via document status), establish its freshness (via dates of last updates), etc.

-An Amazon Q application relies on a corpus of documents to build its specific Q index.
+An Amazon Q application relies on a corpus of documents to build its specific Q RAG index.
 This corpus of documents is stored in one or more document repositories (S3, Jira, Quip, etc.) called Q data sources.
 The answers to user questions by the assistant will be prepared through the leverage of RAG technology.
 [Retrieval-Augmented Generation](https://www.promptingguide.ai/techniques/rag)
 (RAG) is a natural language processing (NLP) technique.
 It is composed of a language model-based system, usually a [Large Language Model](https://en.wikipedia.org/wiki/Large_language_model) (LLM), that accesses  external knowledge sources to complete tasks.

-This enables more factual consistency, improves reliability of the generated responses, and helps to mitigate the problem of "hallucination".
+This enables more factual consistency, improves reliability of the generated responses, and helps to mitigate the problem of "hallucinations".
 Using RAG, generative artificial intelligence (generative AI) is conditioned on specific documents that are retrieved from a well-defined dataset.

 Amazon Q has a built-in RAG system.
 The RAG model has the following two components: a) a retrieval component retrieves